 For these reasons, mediation is an excellent way to manage risks concerning the outcome and also expenses.
 In addition, important business relationships are saved.
 Everything remains confidential.

-HOW DOES THE MEDIATION PROCEDURE LOOK LIKE?
+HOW IS THE MEDIATION PROCESS?

 This always depends on the individual mediator.
 The common phases in mediaton are: